Abivelyk/Akku/README.txt

 - Auto graphic devices depends on specifications to view full site make sure use at Least 1080P res
 - Mobile forced 60fps, responsive and smooth.
 - Fast interactions with quick and swipe animations.
-- No permanent canvas render loops
+- No permanent canvas render loops.
 - No third-party dependencies
 - One persistent [XYZ] soundtrack using a single-page architecture
 - Cinema automatically pauses/resumes the soundtrack
-- Lazy-loaded photographs
+- Lazy-loaded photographs.
 - glitched versions fixed and resolutions issues are finalized with further display/graphic issues
 - Github, steamlit and files